nollenr/data-domiciling-demo/README.md

 ![NodeMap](NodeMap.JPG)

 ## Enable the Node Map in the DB Console
 The data you enter here, must map to the localities you used when starting each node.
 If you are using CockroachDB Dedicated, you do not need to perform this step.
-These are the localities I used for
+These are the localities I used when starting the nodes in the cluster.
 ```
 INSERT into system.locations VALUES ('region', 'aws-us-east-1', 37.478397, -76.453077);
 INSERT into system.locations VALUES ('region', 'aws-us-east-2', 40.417287, -76.453077);